Player Facts

 Pull-Up Inaccuracies

-The gap between Gordon's pull-up triple accuracy and his catch-and-shoot percentages is worrisomely large.
-These off-the-dribble shots are largely better-contested, therefore some drop-off is expected.
+The gap between Gordon's pull-up triple accuracy and his catch-and-shoot percentages was worrisomely large.
+These off-the-dribble shots were largely better-contested, therefore some drop-off is expected.

 Even still, Hayward's 2018-2019 difference of 9.5% and 2019-2020 drop of 13.1% are particularly concerning (catch-and-shoot vs. pull-up).
 As a Charlotte Hornet, the disparity gap became even wider.
 2020-2021 had him at 45.3% on catch-and-shoot treys while hitting only 31.7% of his off-the-bounce threes.